Undergraduate Academic Advising

 First year students enter the College as undeclared, but may declare their major as early as the second semester, and no later than the end of sophomore year.
 This gives the opportunity to explore options and really think about what area you might want to study before getting too deep into a particular major.
 Transfer students declare their major upon entry.

-Advising and registration- student tips to prepare
+Advising and registration- tips for students to prepare

 Registrar's Office forms